dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-08/2024-08-30/readme.md

 ## Miscellaneous

 * [**Igor De Souza** created a simple JavaFX Hello-world drawing the Olympic Game logo](https://x.com/Igfasouza/status/1816817407857479692).
 Sources on [GitHub](https://github.com/igfasouza/JavaFx-olympic-games-).
+* [And **Igor** also shared a video](https://x.com/Igfasouza/status/1818609277969272873) : "Did you know that you can run JavaFX with Quarkus?
+A simple Quarkus-fx demo.
+Running on Raspberry Pi a JavaFX Quarkus traffic light demo."
 * [**@konczdev** shared a video](https://x.com/konczdev/status/1804591278073532624): "A little fun with Java 22, JavaFX and Project Panama.
 Modified JavaFX window with a custom JavaFX title bar without any refection, JNI, JNA or native code."
-* [**Igor De Souza** shared a video](https://x.com/Igfasouza/status/1818609277969272873) : "Did you know that you can run JavaFX with Quarkus?
-A simple Quarkus-fx demo.
-Running on Raspberry Pi a JavaFX Quarkus traffic light demo."
+* [**Zayyad Muhammad Sani** shared a video of DSAViz](https://www.youtube.com/watch?v=iME6boIrT4A), an algorithm visualiser built for his final undergraduate project, with JavaFX, SceneBuilder, and FXML.
+The sources are [available on GitHub](https://github.com/Z-MS/DSAViz-Java).

 ## JFX Central